-Online payments companies were a clear beneficiary of the lockdown as volumes rose sharply.
+Online payments companies were a clear beneficiary of the lockdown.
 PayPal was PCT's largest overweight position relative to the benchmark at the end of April 2021 (see Figure 11).
 Visa and Mastercard also feature prominently within the portfolio.

-As grocery shopping became more inconvenient, the shift to online shopping even appeared to introduce technological disruption into the food sector.
+As grocery shopping became more inconvenient, the shift to online shopping even introduced technological disruption into the food sector.
 One stock that Ben bought for the portfolio was Hello Fresh, where customers order ingredients for meals that they then cook themselves.

 Ben thinks that the growth of direct to consumer sales has the potential to undermine brand power/dominance.
-He suggests that launching a new product is much easier without the need to persuade a retailer to stock it, and a much wider audience can be accessed online.
+Launching a new product is much easier without the need to persuade a retailer to stock it, and a much wider audience can be accessed online.